jorendorff/tabletop-games/identifamy.md

 player.
 Look through the two decks and chooses the one you like best, setting the other aside for some other time.

-(Note about the rejected deck: Since they've seen the whole deck, you might want to jot that player's name on it to make sure you don't use it later in a game where they are one of the *other* players.)
+(Note for GMs about the rejected deck: Since they've seen the whole deck, you might want to jot that player's name on it to make sure you don't use it later in a game where they're one of the *other* players.)

 Players may customize their characters in two ways: